Hamilton Principle for Chiral Anomalies in Hydrodynamics: Spacetime covariant Hamilton principle for uniformly canonical fluid systems

 \section{Spacetime covariant Hamilton principle for uniformly canonical fluid systems}

-Now we turn to the Hamilton principle which leads to Eq.\eq{1.21}.
-We consider the action \(\mathcal{S}[\mathcal{J}]\) as a functional of the flow field \(\mathcal{J}\) in the tangent bundle of \(\mathbb{R} ^4\) and define the canonical momentum $\pi$ as a conjugate in the cotangent bundle of \(\mathbb{R} ^4\).
+Now we turn to the Hamilton principle which leads to the Eq.\eq{1.21}.
+We consider the action \(\mathcal{S}[\mathcal{J}]\) as a functional of the flow field \(\mathcal{J}\) and define the canonical momentum as a conjugate { in the dual space,} cotangent bundle of \(\mathbb{R}^4\).
 Often it is more convenient to operate in a dual space considering a spacetime covariant Hamiltonian, the extension of the functional \eq{2.6}.
 It is a functional of \(\pi\) defined by the Legendre transform The equations of motions follow from the Hamilton principle